sigp/lighthouse/scripts/local_testnet/README.md

 ./start_local_testnet.sh genesis.json
 ```

 This will execute the script and if the testnet setup is successful, you will see "Started!" at the end.
-Congratulations, you have successfully run a local testnet!

 The testnet starts with a post-merge genesis state.
 The testnet starts a consensus layer and execution layer boot node along with `BN_COUNT`